In Fairbanks the NYE firework starts at 8pm

 Outfit of the day with pink sweater

 To enhance the insulation from the cold ambient air, I wrapped a light gray with pink and white blanket scarf around my gray shearling coat for my outerwear outfit.
-The white picks up the white of the hat.
+The white in the plaid pattern picks up the white of the hat.
 The fuchsia bag matches as fuchsia is just another shade of pink.

 Do you wear pink in winter?

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.